The vaccine is the best way to protect yourself from COVID-19

 The public have an important part to play:

-- When we do contact you, please attend your booked appointments; and
+- Please attend any booked appointments; and

 - Please continue to follow all the guidance to control the virus and save lives.